CBD & Chronic Pain

 |Fibromyalgia||A chronic medical condition that causes widespread muscle pain and fatigue.|

 |Arthritis||A wide-ranging term that describes a group of more than 100 medical conditions that affect the musculoskeletal system, specifically the joints.

 Symptoms include pain, stiffness, inflammation, and damage to joint cartilage and surrounding structures.
 Damage can lead to joint weakness, instability, and deformities that can interfere with basic daily tasks.
 Systemic forms of arthritis can affect the whole body and can cause damage to virtually any bodily organ or system.

 Addressing only one aspect of this complex syndrome is insufficient therefore, a biopsychosocial concept of chronic pain has been adopted.
-CBD offers great benefit to those who are suffering from chronic pain.
+CBD may offer a great benefit to those who are suffering from chronic pain.

 CBD oil for pain may become the alternative when pain killers or sleep aids are no longer working.
-CBD oil is most effective when used short term.
-CBD may be helpful, more effective and also may provide a long-term solution that doesn’t affect your liver, kidneys or stomach.
-CBD oil’s pain relieving and anti-inflammatory effects may help your muscles relax.
-CBD oil for pain is neuroprotective that may help you to regain much-needed sleep.
-CBD oil also could possibly be a game changer that helps to alleviate the depression and anxiety that often accompanies chronic pain.
+CBD oil may be most effective when used short term.
+CBD may be helpful and may provide a long-term solution that may not affect your liver, kidneys, or stomach.
+CBD oil’s pain-relieving and anti-inflammatory effects may help your muscles relax.
+CBD oil for pain may provide the neuroprotection that may help you to regain much-needed sleep.
+CBD oil also could possibly be a game-changer that helps to alleviate the depression and anxiety that often accompanies chronic pain.

 HISTORY AND STUDIES

 The Journal of American Medical Association (JAMA) published a 2015 study that found cannabis use for chronic pain and neuropathic pain is supported by “high-quality evidence.”